KaliLab/optimizer/README.md

 Build documentation
 -------------------

-To build a local copy of documentation you need a working install of Sphinx, then run the command:
+If you should require a local copy of the Optimizer documentation, you need a working install of Sphinx, then run the command: